PlumCantaloupe/circlesxr/README.md

 CONTEXT_AF.socket = null;
 CONTEXT_AF.campfireEventName = "campfire_event";

-//this is the event to listen to before trying to get a reference to the communication socket CONTEXT_AF.el.sceneEl.addEventListener(CIRCLES.EVENTS.WS_CONNECTED, function (data) {
+  //create a function we can call to get all our networked stuff connected CONTEXT_AF.createNetworkingSystem = function () {
     CONTEXT_AF.socket = CIRCLES.getCirclesWebsocket(); //get socket

     //let the user click on the campfire to turn it on/off, and then after let all other clients know it has been toggled CONTEXT_AF.campfire.addEventListener('click', function () {
       CONTEXT_AF.fireOn = !CONTEXT_AF.fireOn;

       //change (this) client current world
       CONTEXT_AF.turnFire(CONTEXT_AF.fireOn);

       //send event to change other client's worlds.
 Use CIRCLES object to get relevant infomation i.e., room and world.
 Room is used to know where server will send message.
       CONTEXT_AF.socket.emit(CONTEXT_AF.campfireEventName, {campfireOn:CONTEXT_AF.fireOnue, room:CIRCLES.getCirclesGroupName(), world:CIRCLES.getCirclesWorldName()});
     }
-});
+  };

+    //check if circle networking is ready.
+If not, listen for network event to call out network setup function if (CIRCLES.isCirclesWebsocketReady()) {
+        CONTEXT_AF.createNetworkingSystem();
+    }
+    else {
+        const wsReadyFunc = function() {
+            CONTEXT_AF.createNetworkingSystem();

+            //always good practise to remove eventlisteners we are not using CONTEXT_AF.el.sceneEl.removeEventListener(CIRCLES.EVENTS.WS_CONNECTED, wsReadyFunc);
+        };
+        CONTEXT_AF.el.sceneEl.addEventListener(CIRCLES.EVENTS.WS_CONNECTED, wsReadyFunc);
+    }

     //listen for when others turn on campfire CONTEXT_AF.socket.on(CONTEXT_AF.campfireEventName, function(data) {